 For its scalability and fault tolerance, Hadoop is commonly used for storing massive volumes of data.
 It also provides a robust analytical platform with tools such as Pig and Hive.

 Furthermore, Hadoop has matured into a full-fledged data science platform.
-This is reinforced by the fact that corporations such as Marks & Spencer use Hadoop to analyse customer purchasing patterns and manage supply.
+This is reinforced by the fact that corporations such as Marks & Spencer use Hadoop to analyze customer purchasing patterns and manage supply.

 Frequently Asked Questions